kerzol81/AxisStateLogger/README.md

 # AxisStateLogger
-logging axis camera's state
-the script works from a pre-defined csv file, that contains the credentials of arbritrary number of cameras creates daily log files
+logging axis cameras' state to daily log files the script works from a pre-defined csv file, that contains the credentials of arbritrary number of cameras